-WHAT IS NETWORKING
+WHAT IS NETWORKING?

-Simply stated, networking is communicating with people and developing contacts in order to locate possible opportunities.
-This is how the majority of people (sources claim 75-85%) get a job- not solely job search websites.
-Networking involves connecting with current contacts and generating new ones in the career field you are interested in.
-You network all the time and probably don't even know it.
+Networking is communicating with people and developing contacts for possible future opportunities or connections.
+The majority of people (sources claim 85%) get a job by networking, not solely job search websites.
+Building a web of professional contacts is an important part of the job search process.
 You are networking when you:

-- Attend club, association, or other group meetings - Talk with Ithaca College professors and alumni - Volunteer for a local fundraiser - Visit with other members of your social, academic, and professional groups - Talk to your neighbors - Strike up a conversation with someone else waiting at the doctor's office
+- Attend a club, association, or other group meetings - Talk with Ithaca College professors and alumni - Volunteer for a local fundraiser - Visit with other members of your social, academic, and professional groups - Talk to your neighbors, family, friends

-BEFORE YOU BEGIN

-Professionalism and tact are vital if you want to get anywhere with networking.
-Here are some basic preparatory steps to begin building and using your network:
+HOW TO BUILD YOUR NETWORK?

-- Know yourself: It may sound simple, but many people are not prepared to articulate their attributes in a way that will impress potential leads or employers.
+Know yourself: It may sound simple, but many people are not prepared to articulate their attributes in a way that will impress potential employers.
 Know your career-related skills, interests, and values and be able to convey them to others.
-An easy way to do this is to prepare a 30 second "elevator speech" answering the following questions: - o Who are you? (education, experience, etc.) - o What special/unique qualities and skills do you have? - o Why are you interested in this field/organization? - o How can you contribute to this organization? - Know the field: Before starting a conversation with someone in a particular organization or field of interest, research that organization/field so you appear motivated and informed. - Professional up-to-date résumé: Always have your résumé current and ready to go to a contact; you never know when you might need it. - Prepare what you want to say: Presenting yourself in a professional manner is essential, so you should prepare a statement of purpose.
-For example: "I am interested in obtaining more information about \\\\\\.
-I was hoping to schedule a time that I could ask you a few questions about your position, the organization you work for, and what you might recommend for someone with my background entering this field."
+An easy way to do this is to prepare a 30 second "elevator speech" answering the following questions:

+- Who are you? (education, experience, etc.) - What special/unique qualities and skills do you have? - Why are you interested in this field/organization? - How can you contribute to this organization?

+Know the field: Before starting a conversation with someone in a particular organization or field of interest, research that organization/field so you appear interested, motivated and informed.

+Professional up-to-date résumé: Always have your résumé current and ready to go to hand out; you never know when you might need it!

+Prepare what you want to say: Presenting yourself in a professional manner is essential, so you should prepare a statement of purpose.
+For example: "I am interested in obtaining more information about I was hoping to schedule a time that I could ask you a few questions about your position, the organization you work for, and what you might recommend for someone with my background entering this field."

-NETWORKING TIPS
+TIPS TO NETWORKING

 - Begin networking early.
-Don't wait until spring of your senior year to begin networking. - Know specifically what you want.
-The more specific details you can provide to your contacts, the better chances people will have to help you out. - Be polite and personal.
+Don't wait until spring of your senior year to begin networking! - Know specifically what you want.
+The more specific details you can provide to your contacts, the better your chances are that people will be able to help you out. - Be polite and personal.
 Get to know people not only from a professional perspective, but a personal one as well.
 Always be grateful when you receive assistance, referrals, advice, etc. - Get involved.
-The more clubs and organizations you belong to, job and internships you have, etc., the more contacts you have. - Take advantage of networking events.
-Attend networking events like Speed Networking and Network Nights, and career fairs like the Job and Internship Fair and CNYCC. - Remember names.
-Make it a point to remember the names of your new contacts.
+The more clubs and organizations you belong to, job and internships you have, etc., the more contacts you have.
+And make it a point to remember the names of your new contacts. - Take advantage of networking events.
+Attend networking events like Speed Networking and Network Nights, and career fairs like the Job and Internship Fair at Ithaca College and CNYCC. - Make a LinkedIn account.
+This is a great way to keep in contact with people in your network.
+You can stay up to date in what people are doing and working on.
+You can also reach out to them at any point to check in with them.